NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 40. Describe the valency of an atom as a measure of the atom’s bonding capacity, and use the periodic table to establish the valency of an atom for periods 1 to 3.
 	-
 41. Explain how the ability of atoms to form chemical bonds is related to its electronic structure, particularly the stability of the valence shell.
+	- what are the 4 structures of chemical arrangements?
+		- giant metallic
 			-
+		- giant iconic
+		- giant molecular
+		- simple molecular
-43. Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
+1. Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
+	-
-44. Use the periodic table to establish the type of bonding present in elements and compounds.
+2. Use the periodic table to establish the type of bonding present in elements and compounds.
-45. Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
+3. Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
 ### Ionic Bonding
 45. Define ions as atoms or groups of atoms that are electrically charged due to loss or gain of electrons.
 	- ion is an atom or a group of atoms that has are electrically charged.